Clafou/support.print/_posts/2019-03-06-known-bugs.md

 title: Known Bugs
 categories: [Troubleshooting]
 ---

+### Version 1.8.8

+* On iOS 16, a new bug can cause printing to be cancelled wih a bogus error about paper size.
+This can also cause the app crash after a subsequent print.
+A fix will be included in the next app update.
+In the meantime, if you are unable to print directly from the app, this [workaround](/printing-outside-the-app) should enable you to continue using the app.

 ### Version 1.8.7

 No known bug.
 Please let me know if you find one!